adaell/bible/README.md

 pre-alpha release

 # bible
-Fetches a bible verse from biblegateway.com and prints it to the console.
+Looks up a bible verse from biblegateway.com and then prints it to the console.
+Uses the ESV by default.

 Usage: